PhaserEditor2D/starter-template-capacitorjs/README.md

     Open the browser at `http://127.0.0.1:8080`.

-* Make a production build:
+* Make an HTML5 production build:

     ```
     npm run build
     ```

     It is generated in the `/dist` folder.

+* Make an Android APK build:

+    ```
+    npm run build-android
+    ```

+    The APK files are generated into the `android/app/build/outputs/apk/debug` folder.

+    You should follow the steps in the [CapacitorJS documentation](https://capacitorjs.com/docs/android) for setting up the Android development environment.

 ## Run the editor